pushpakedadi/House-price-prediction/README.md

 ---

 ## 📬 Contact
-If you like this project or have questions, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/YOUR-LINKEDIN-USERNAME)
+If you like this project or have questions, feel free to connect with me on [LinkedIn](www.linkedin.com/in/pushpa-kedadi-6459822a1
-House-price-prediction
 Machine Learning project to predict house prices using Linear Regression and Random Forest